godaddy-wordpress/godaddy-email-marketing/readme.txt

 == Changelog ==
+= 1.2 =
+* Fixed the padding for p tags in the mad mimi signup form

 = 1.1 =
 * New!
 Upon form submit, the plugin checks to see if the Mad Mimi user has specified that the new subscriber should be redirected to a specific webpage after subscribing (Confirmation Landing Page).
 If the user has specified a Confirmation Landing Page for their webform, the new subscriber will be redirected to that page after subscribing.